Which Type Of Countertops Are The Best?

 • Solid granite slabs make very heavy and durable countertops.

-• No two pieces of granite are alike, making each countertop entirely unique.
+• No two pieces of granite are alike, making each countertop unique.

 • Considered a premium building material, granite countertops tend to improve home real estate values.